wwarthen/RomWBW/Source/Doc/Applications.md

 | Disk-based          |Yes|

-Most of the hardware platforms that run RomWBW support the use of EEPROMs -- Electronically Erasable Programmable ROMs.
+Most of the hardware platforms that run RomWBW support the use of EEPROMs -- Electrically Erasable Programmable ROMs.
 The `FLASH` application can be used to reprogram such ROMS in-situ (in-place), thus making it possible to upgrade ROMs without a programmer or even removing the ROM from your system.